ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 * Resource: [github link](https://github.com/bombeo659/Self-driving-car.git)

 ## Car Control By Hand Gestures
-This project demonstrates how to control a car by hand gestures. mediapipe  is used for hand recognition and tracking.
-CNN and SSD are used to recognize pre-defined hand gesture.
+This project demonstrates how to control a car by hand gestures.
+Mediapipe is used for hand recognition and tracking.
+CNN and SSD are used to recognize pre-defined hand gestures.
 ROS and Gazebo for simulation with turtlebot3.

 <img src="https://github.com/ThanhBinhTran/Computer_Engineering_Projects_HCMUT/blob/master/img_preview/Car_Control_By_Hand_Gestures.png" width="500" alt="Car Control By Hand Gestures">